jonasbn/github-pages-javascript-prototype/README.md

 Programming is hard and wrapping your head around new concepts, technologies, challenges and constraints is hard, but it is also immensely fun and rewarding.

-Reflecting on the proces, I find that keeping the goal small and constrained and not letting the scope creep, lets you focus on the task at hand and the goal.
+Reflecting on the process, I find that keeping the goal small and constrained and not letting the scope creep, lets you focus on the task at hand and the goal.

 Yes the challenge might seem overly simple and it seems everybody else can solve it faster and better.
-Everytime you run into a problem you are faced with imposter syndrome, but remember it is a process and you are learning.
+Every time you run into a problem you are faced with imposter syndrome, but remember it is a process and you are learning.

 I am expanding from having worked primarily with middle-tier and backend solutions for many years to the frontend.
 It is _very_ hard and I feel _stupid_ all the time.
 But in my experience when I have struggled long enough with a particular problem and have asked for help, people with more experience in the particular field have been incredibly helpful and have sent me in the right direction and have never experienced somebody pointing fingers.